 Elderberry Syrup Recipe

-This is a simple homemade Elderberry syrup recipe made with a concentrated tea made with dried elderberries and honey.
-It’s consumed by the spoonfuls at the onset of cold and flu symptoms and may help soothe throats and calm coughs.
-Many commercial elderberry syrups contain fructose, which is a type of sugar that makes up 50% of cane sugar (also known as sucrose).
-Fructose is also found in corn syrup.
-Honey on the other hand provides some health benefits and goes through less processing than fructose does.
-There are so many elderberry syrup benefits, so, for me I’d rather make it at home so I have some control over the type and amount of sugar that’s being used and other ingredients added.
+This is a simple homemade Elderberry syrup recipe made with a concentrated tea from dried elderberries and honey.
+Commercial brands suggest consuming it by the spoonfuls at the onset of cold and flu symptoms.
+Many commercial these same elderberry syrups contain fructose, which is a type of sugar that makes up 50% of cane sugar (also known as sucrose).
+By making elderberry syrup at home, you have control over the type of sugar used as well as the amount.

-• Honey – Honey provides additional health benefits and sweetness to this syrup.
+• Honey.
+Honey adds sweetness to this syrup.

 Variations